Table of Contents

 http://localhost:8000/swirl/results/?search_id=1&result_mixer=DateNewItemsMixer&mark_all_as_read=1

-The Mixer will then return 0 results.
-But it will return results if the Search is updated.
+The mixer will then return 0 results but will return new results when the search updates.

 http://localhost:8000/swirl/results/?search_id=1